 This company runs daily to from Belize City to Caye Caulker and back, with additional stops at Ambergris Caye.

 Ocean Water Taxi

 Take the water taxi that’s available.
 I wouldn’t get picky about companies since they are basically the same.

 Tips for Taking a Water Taxi

-- If it’s raining, the windows will be left open, since there’s no air conditioning.
+If it’s raining, the windows will be left open, since there’s no air conditioning.
 Try to grab a seat away from the windows in this case.
 Once the boat starts going fast, it will be very unpleasant.

 If you are traveling with luggage, you can check your bag.
 It will be stored on the top of the boat and returned when you arrive.
 Keep your ticket they give you so you can prove that the bag is yours.

 If you are backpacking, you will most likely be allowed to keep your backpack with you.

 These water taxis are used by tourists and locals, so don’t be an Ugly tourist!

 If you have some extra time and didn’t pack all the bug spray and sunscreen that I told you to pack for Belize, then buy it in Belize City.
 Island prices are crazy high.
 They are as much as 25%-40% more expensive than elsewhere.

 You can pay for the water taxi with cash or with a Visa or Mastercard.

 It’s incredibly windy near the open windows, as you can see above.
 Bring hair ties.
 Multiple.
 My hair tie broke and I had crazy wind hair for the rest of the day after my first trip.

 Food and Drink are not technically allowed.
 However, I never go anywhere without something to drink.

 When you get out, plan for it to take a few minutes to pick up your checked luggage.
 Make sure you have your ticket stub handy so you can do it quickly.

 Flights from Belize City to Caye Caulker (BZE to CUK)

 Maya Island Air has five flights a day, between about 8 am until about 5 pm.
 Tropic Air has six flights, with the latest leaving around 5:30 pm.